 Strings in Go

-In this tutorial, we are going to discuss on strings in Go language.
-Like many other programming languages, string is also one important kind of types in Go.
+In this tutorial, we are going to discuss strings in Go language.
+Like many other programming languages, the string is also one important kind of type in Go.

-A string is a sequence of one or more characters (letters, numbers, symbols) that can be either a constant or a variable.
+A string is a sequence of characters (letters, numbers, symbols) that can be either a constant or a variable.

-Strings deserve a special mention in Go language as they are different in implementation when compared to other languages.
+Strings deserve a special mention in the Go language as they are different in implementation compared to other languages.

 package main